Global Maritime Distress and Safety System

 The Global Maritime Distress and Safety System (GMDSS) is a worldwide system for automated emergency signal communication for ships at sea developed by the United Nations' International Maritime Organization (IMO) as part of the SOLAS Convention.

-It's a set of safety procedures, types of equipment, and communication protocols used for safety and rescue operations of the distressed ships, boats, and aircraft.
-It's supplemental to the International Convention on Maritime Search and Rescue (ICMSaR) adopted in 1979 and provides basis for the communication.
+It is a set of safety procedures, types of equipment, and communication protocols used for safety and rescue operations of the distressed ships, boats, and aircraft.
+It is supplemental to the International Convention on Maritime Search and Rescue (ICMSaR) adopted in 1979 and provides basis for the communication.

 GMDSS consists of several systems which are intended to perform the following functions: alerting (including position determination of the ship in distress) ships in the vicinity and ashore authorities, search and rescue coordination, locating (homing), maritime safety information broadcasts, general communications, and bridge-to-bridge communications.
 Specific radio carriage requirements depend upon the ship's area of operation, rather than its tonnage.
 The system also provides redundant means of distress alerting, and emergency sources of power.

 Recreational vessels do not need to comply with GMDSS radio carriage requirements, but will increasingly use the Digital Selective Calling (DSC) Marine VHF radios.
 Offshore vessels may elect to equip themselves further.
 Vessels under 300 gross tonnage (GT) are not subject to GMDSS requirements.

 History

 Since the invention of radio at the end of the 19th century, ships at sea have relied on Morse code, invented by Samuel Morse and first used in 1844, for distress and safety telecommunications.
-The need for ship and coast radio stations to have and use radiotelegraph equipment, and to listen to a common radio frequency for Morse encoded distress calls, was recognized after the sinking of the liner RMS Titanic in the North Atlantic in 1912.
-The U.S. Congress enacted legislation soon after, requiring U.S. ships to use Morse code radiotelegraph equipment for distress calls.
-The International Telecommunication Union (ITU), now a United Nations agency, followed suit for ships of all nations.
+The need for ship and coast radio stations to have and use radiotelegraph equipment, and to listen to a common radio frequency for Morse encoded distress calls, was recognized in the aftermath of the sinking of the liner RMS Titanic in the North Atlantic in 1912.
+The U.S. Congress soon enacted legislation, requiring U.S. ships to use Morse code radiotelegraph equipment for distress calls.
+The International Telecommunication Union (ITU)—which now is a United Nations agency—followed suit for ships of all nations.
 Morse encoded distress calling has saved thousands of lives since its inception almost a century ago, but its use requires skilled radio operators spending many hours listening to the radio distress frequency.
 Its daytime range on the medium frequency (MF) distress band (500 kHz) is limited, and the amount of traffic Morse signals can carry is also limited.

-Not all ship-to-shore radio communications were short range.
+Not all ship-to-shore radio communications were short-range.
 Some radio stations provided long-range radiotelephony services, such as radio telegrams and radio telex calls, on the HF bands (3–30 MHz) enabling worldwide communications with ships.
 For example, Portishead Radio, which was the world's busiest radiotelephony station, provided HF long-range services.
 In 1974, it had 154 radio operators who handled over 20 million words per year.
 Such large radiotelephony stations employed large numbers of people and were expensive to operate.
 By the end of the 1980s, satellite services had started to take an increasingly large share of the market for ship-to-shore communications.